therobocademy/ros2-for-absolute-beginners/README.md

 Recommended:

-* Basic computer knowledge
+- Basic computer knowledge
-* Basic [Linux and command knowledge](https://ubuntu.com/tutorials/command-line-for-beginners) (helpful but not mandatory)
+- Basic Linux knowledge (helpful but not mandatory)
-* Basic programming knowledge in C++ and Python (helpful but not mandatory)
+- Basic programming knowledge (helpful but not mandatory)

----

 ## 🖥️ Supported Platforms